Web3Novalabs/predifi/README.md

 - Check existing documentation and discussions

 We aim to review all contributions promptly and appreciate your efforts to improve the project!

+## Security & Auditing

+- All critical logic is documented with NatSpec.
+- Please report vulnerabilities responsibly.

+**For more details, see the inline NatSpec documentation in each contract file.**